-Headlamp High/Low Beam
+Headlamp High/Low Beam Changer

 To change the headlamps from low beam to high beam, push forward on the turn signal/multifunction lever.

-To change the headlamps from high beam to low beam, pull the turn signal lever backward.
-When the high beams are on, a light on the instrument panel also will be on.
+To change the headlamps from high beam to low beam, pull the turn signal lever toward you.
+When the high beams are on, a light on the instrument panel cluster also will be on if the ignition is to ON.

-Flash to Pass
+Flash-to-Pass